nordquip/sousms/doc/UseCases.md

 ###Preconditions
 * Successful log in
 * Glossary successfully built
-* Possible

 ###Postconditions
-* Successful ?
-Glossary accessed and term defined
+* Successful - Glossary accessed and term defined
-* Unsuccessful ?
-Unable to access Glossary
+* Unsuccessful - Unable to access Glossary or find term

 ###Dialog
 1. User finds unfamiliar term in course of using website
 2. If term is linked, user is immediately taken to Glossary entry for term
-3. If not linked, user access Glossary and manually searches for term
+3. If not linked, user accesses Glossary and manually searches for term

 ##ID
 UCUserAccountsHelp